victorlian/VoxSpell/README.md

 3. ~~List number of failed words when selecting level in Review Quiz~~
 4. ~~Check input for correct character entry~~
 5. ~~UI freezing when saying "Correct" or "Incorrect~~"
+6. 'I'll' throws an invalid character.
+Need to fix.